antelle/atom-codesearch/README.md

 ### Code Search: Purge Index

-Purge index for current project (e.g., when there are some strange problems with it)
+Purge index, e.g., when there are some strange problems with it

 # Contributing